provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.msgfees.v1.UpdateMsgBasedFeeProposal"></a>
+<a name="provenance.msgfees.v1.UpdateMsgFeeProposal"></a>

-### UpdateMsgBasedFeeProposal
+### UpdateMsgFeeProposal
-UpdateMsgBasedFeeProposal defines a governance proposal to update a current msg based fee
+UpdateMsgFeeProposal defines a governance proposal to update a current msg based fee

 | Field | Type | Label | Description |